MicrosoftDocs/visualstudio-docs/docs/vsto/office-primary-interop-assemblies.md

 [!include[Add-ins note](includes/addinsnote.md)]

 When you create a new Office project, Visual Studio adds references to the PIAs that are required to build the project.
-In some scenarios, you might need to add references to other PIAs (for example, if you want to use a feature of Microsoft Office Word in a project for Microsoft Office Excel).
+In some scenarios, you might need to add references to other PIAs (for example, you can use a feature of Microsoft Office Word in a project for Microsoft Office Excel).

 This article describes the following aspects of using the Microsoft Office PIAs in Office projects: